-$\Box$ Your health insurance cards

-□ A photo ID, like a driver's license

-- □ A list or photos of your medications, including how much you take and how often you take them - □ A way to pay your deductible or copay - □ A copy of your advance directive (Living Will) if you have one
+- Your walker.
+Leave your walker in the car that will transport you from the hospital. - ☐ Your health insurance cards - A photo ID, like a driver's license - ☐ A list or photos of your medications, including how much you take and how often you take them - A way to pay your deductible or copay - A copy of your advance directive (Living Will) if you have one - Bring your CPAP machine with settings if you use one for sleep apnea